Japanese Car Brands (manufacturer car companies, logos)

 Honda Logo

-Honda Motor Company was founded by Soichiro Honda and Takeo Fujisawa, who introduced it to the Japanese car market in 1948.
-Having started its career with piston rings, the brand has gradually expanded to include a huge range of products, including passenger cars and other transportation equipment.
-By 2019, Honda was the sixth largest automaker in the world.
-Moreover, she became the first company to introduce the Acura luxury series (in 1986).
-Its headquarters are located in Minato, Tokyo Prefecture.
+Soichiro Honda and Takeo Fujisawa founded the Honda Motor Company, which entered the Japanese automobile market in 1948.
+Starting its career with piston rings, the brand gradually expanded to produce a huge range of products, including cars and other transportation equipment.
+By 2019, Honda had become the sixth-largest automaker in the world.
+It was also the first company to introduce the Acura luxury series (in 1986).
+The company is headquartered in Minato City, Tokyo Prefecture.

 Subaru